romsson/dragit/README.md

 ### dragit.object

-It concerns the object of interest or handle, i.e. the object the user interact with to start the interaction and thus starts the time change.
+The object of interest, the handle the user interacts with to start the interaction and thus start the time change.

 * `dragit.object.activate` activates dragging for the selected element.
 It creates the necessary mouse events (drag).
 Example: `.call(dragit.object.activate)`.

 #### dragit.mouse.dragging

-* `horizontal` similar as a time
+* `horizontal`
 * `vertical`
 * `curvilinear`
 * `flow` flow dragging method.
 Usually well suited for background * motion.